 - 1. Choose the "Reports" menu item from the main menu across the top of the screen. - 2.
 Choose your program area report: - 4-H "4-H Individual Extension Plan (IEP) - AG "AFS Individual Extension Plan (IEP)" - ENRSG "ENRSG Individual Extension Plan (IEP)" - FCS "FCS Individual Extension Plan (IEP)" - 3.
-Choose Jan 1, 2022 as the start date and Dec 31, 2022 as the end date. - 4.
+Choose Jan 1, 2023 as the start date and Dec 31, 2023 as the end date. - 4.
 Change the selection to your name on "Whom to Include" - 5.
-Choose the file format you want (doc or pdf). - Click on "Run Report"
+Choose the file format you want (doc or pdf). - 6.
+Click on "Run Report"

-Save the report with a recognizable file name, i.e. DAllen-2022-IEP.docx and then share it with your AED.
+Save the report with a recognizable file name, i.e. DAllen-2023-IEP.docx and then share it with your AED.

-This document was originally prepared by Teresa McCoy, Assistant Director, University of Maryland Extension Evaluation & Assessment, and Dee DeeAllen, Coordinator.
-Program-related questions should be directed to the respective Program Leaders; technical questions related to Watermark Faculty Success should be directed to Dee Dee at dallen3@umd.edu or Chenzi Wang at czw0017@umd.edu.
+This document was originally prepared by Teresa McCoy, Assistant Director, University of Maryland Extension Evaluation & Assessment, and Dee Dee Allen, Coordinator.
+Program-related questions should be directed to the respective Program Leaders; technical questions related to Watermark Faculty Success should be directed to Dee Dee at dallen3@umd.edu.